pyepo.func

 Zeroth order approximations for surrogate objective value

-An autograd module for differentiable black-box optimizer, which yield an optimal solution and derive a gradient.
+An autograd module for differentiable black-box optimizer, which yields an optimal solution and derive a gradient.

-For differentiable block-box, the objective function is linear and constraints are known and fixed, but the cost vector needs to be predicted from contextual data.
+For differentiable black-box, the objective function is linear and constraints are known and fixed, but the cost vector needs to be predicted from contextual data.

-The block-box approximates the gradient of the optimizer by interpolating the loss function.
+The black-box approximates the gradient of the optimizer by interpolating the loss function.
 Thus, it allows us to design an algorithm based on stochastic gradient descent.

 Reference: <https://arxiv.org/abs/1912.02175>